 - homeowners financing their home can get a 30Y fixed mortgage at 1%, this can be used to finance another rented area provided that it is physically linked to the home.

-- investors can get a 5% financing with much more restrictive terms.
+- investors can get 5% financing with much more restrictive terms.

-Foreign investors may not find financing at all or get financing for 1% extra, in which case, much of the income from the property goes to the lender, and the ivnestor is left with the dpreciation risk.
+Foreign investors may not find financing at all or get financing for 1% extra, in which case, much of the income from the property goes to the lender, and the investor is left with the depreciation risk.